 What is ecology?

+Before yu would get an idea about ecological community you should know about ecology.
 The branch of biological science dealing with the inter-relationship between the living organisms and their environment is known as ecology.

 What are the types of ecology?